joshirishabh631/CPU-Comparison/README.md

 ## **Objective**

-This document aims to compare the CPU performance of for loops and while loops in Python.
-By evaluating their execution time and resource usage, we will identify which loop is more efficient and when to use each type effectively.
+This document compares the performance of for loops and while loops in Python.
+We will look at how long each type of loop takes to execute and how much computer resources they use.
+By doing this, we aim to find out which loop is more efficient and when it is best to use each type.

 ## **Understanding Loops**